 If you DISCOVER or SUSPECT a Fire

-- if you can do so safely and after taking the above steps; use the fire extinguisher to put our small fires.
+- If you can do so safely and after taking the above steps, use the fire extinguisher to put out small fires.

 The following procedures should be followed each and every time you hear the fire alarm.
 Students who fail to vacate the residence hall during an alarm or schedule pull are subject to a fire safety violation and must meet with their area Assistant Director.